You don't see anything. Wave hands!

 HVAC FAQ: How Often Does My Air Filter Need Changed?

-The frequency your air filter needs changed depends on the type of filter you use and factors relating to your household environment.
+The frequency or replacing your air filter depends on the type of filter you use and factors relating to your household environment.

 Most filters have a recommended guideline detailing how long they last or when they should be changed.
 When you purchase a new filter, check the packaging for these details.
 The standard time recommended to change a high-quality air filter is at least once every three months.
 However, if the filter appears dirty, change it immediately!
 Dirty or clogged air filters prevent healthy air flow, damage components inside your air conditioner, and decrease your system’s efficiency.